Forward-Action/google-compute-snapshot/README.md

     Note: Even if an instance is named with `-i`, the zone of the calling instance is used

+### Snapshot names
+By default, snapshots are created with names in the format of `prefix-diskName-instanceId-unixTimestamp`.
+To give a custom prefix:

+    ./gcloud-compute-snapshot.sh [-p <prefix>]

+    Note: Snapshot names are limited to 62 characters.

 ## Automation
 **Setup CRON**: You should then setup a cron job in order to schedule a daily backup.
 Example cron for Debian based Linux:
 ```